WHZT: Signal and translator

 98.1 WHZT can be heard as far south and west as the northeastern suburbs of the Atlanta metro area, and as far east as the Spartanburg area.
 In parts of, and specifically east of the Spartanburg area, it becomes more difficult to receive WHZT due to interference from neighboring 97.9 WPEG in Charlotte.
 The station had a construction permit in 2006 to move its signal to an antenna closer to the metro in nearby Anderson, South Carolina.
 To improve its Spartanburg coverage, a translator of Hot 98.1 was added at 94.1 FM (W231BA) in late 2009, located in eastern Spartanburg county on the WRTH tower.
-The Hot 98.1 programming is fed via WJMZ's HD2 signal.
+The Hot 98.1 programming is fed via WJMZ-FM's HD2 signal.

-Current Airstaff

-Mo DeVoe (Maurice DeVoe)(Current PD);